-How to Show Dependencies in Excel Gantt Chart (2 Easy Methods)
+How to Show Dependencies in an Excel Gantt Chart (2 Easy Methods)

-This is the dataset for today’s article.
-We have some tasks along with their Proposed Start Date and End Date.
+In the below dataset, we have some tasks along with their Proposed Start Date and End Date.
 Due to the dependencies, the proposed start dates are different from the actual start dates.

 show dependencies in excel gantt chart